ZenWave360/spring-modulith-events-spring-cloud-stream/README.md

 }
 ```

-This configuration ensures that all events of type `org.springframework.messaging.Message` with the header `SpringCloudStreamEventExternalizer.SPRING_CLOUD_STREAM_EVENT_HEADER`, on top of events annotated with `@Externalized`, will be externalized and routed to their specified destination.
+This configuration ensures that, in addition to events annotated with `@Externalized`, all events of type `org.springframework.messaging.Message` with a header named `SpringCloudStreamEventExternalizer.SPRING_CLOUD_STREAM_EVENT_HEADER` will be externalized and routed to their specified destination using the value of this header as the routing target.

 ---

 ## Event Serialization

 Using the transactional event publication log requires serializing events to a format that can be stored in a database.
-Because `Message<?>` payload generic type is lost when using the default `JacksonEventSerializer` this library adds an extra `_class` field to preserve payload type information allowing for complete deserialization to its original type.
+Since the generic type of `Message<?>` payload is lost when using the default `JacksonEventSerializer`, this library adds an extra `_class` field to preserve payload type information, allowing for complete deserialization to its original type.

-This library provides support for POJO(JSON) and Avro serialization formats and of `Message<?>` payloads.
+This library provides support for POJO (JSON) and Avro serialization formats for `Message<?>` payloads.

 ### Avro Serialization